 - a.
 Passenger vessel is a vessel whose main activity is passenger transportation, which is subject to fixed routes and common knowledge.
-Normally this type of vessel offers accommodations for more than 12 passengers.
-Those vessels that have been designed exclusively for passenger transportation are eligible for the implementation of a toll per maximum berth capacity (PAX).
-Berth is a bed or sofa bed to be used by a passenger on a passenger vessel.
-A bed or a sofa bed that accommodates two people counts as two berths.
-Those passenger vessels that in addition to passenger carry other cargo, remain under the PC/UMS toll scheme. - b.
+Normally this type of vessel offers accommodation for more than 12 passengers. - b.
 For the purpose of calculating the PC/UMS Net Tonnage of passenger vessels and, thus, assessing tolls in the Panama Canal, passengers and their baggage are considered cargo; therefore, all spaces that have been identified and certified for the use or possible use of passengers are to be included in the total volume calculation of the vessel.
-Passenger is the one who pays fare.
-The ballast condition of a vessel is not affected by courtesy passengers.
+Passenger is the one who pays a fare.
+The ballast condition of a vessel is not affected by courtesy passengers. - c.

-- c.
 For the calculation of the PC/UMS Net Tonnage, the definition of "Excludable Spaces," as provided in Regulation 2, Section 5 of the International Convention on Tonnage Measurement of Ships, 1969 (ITC 69), as well as in the Maritime Regulations for the Operation of the Panama Canal, does not apply to areas on passenger vessels that are for the use of passengers.
 These spaces, which are designed and certified for the exclusive use of passengers, such as balconies, passageways, swimming pools, etc., are included in the total PC/UMS calculation. - d.
-In addition to the ITC-69 Certificate, passenger vessels shall provide the Panama Canal Authority with a copy of the Passenger Ship Safety Certificate or any document where the maximum berth capacity is documented.
-It is also recommended to present a copy of the PC/UMS documentation of total volume (Suitable Substitute) that includes the volume of all enclosed spaces, and also those spaces designed for the use of passengers (as explained in item b), with calculation sheets sufficiently clear in order to facilitate our audit. - e.
+In addition to the ITC-69 Certificate, passenger vessels shall provide the Panama Canal Authority with a copy of the Passenger Ship Safety Certificate.
+It is also recommended to present a copy of the PC/UMS documentation of total volume (Suitable Substitute) that includes the volume of all enclosed spaces and those spaces designed for the use of passengers (as explained in item b), with calculation sheets sufficiently clear in order to facilitate our audit. - e.
 These documents, as well as the General Arrangement Plan, Capacity Plan with deadweight scale, Midship Section Plan, Lines Plan/Body Plan, Shell Expansion Plan, copy of the International Load Line Certificate, and copy of the Suez Canal Tonnage Certificate, should be submitted to Arqueadores@pancanal.com at least four weeks prior to transit in order to review the calculations and notify the owner or representative of any discrepancies found prior to the vessel's arrival.